 Littlefield, 2009.

-Additionally, a number of primary source documents and secondary source articles can be accessed through the class Canvas site: https://canvas.instructure.com/login/canvas.
+Additionally, a number of primary source documents and secondary source articles can be accessed through the class Canvas site: https://canvas.longwood.edu/.
 You can find the class readings by clicking on the Modules tab on the left-hand side of the page.
 All readings are listed by author and title.

 Additional reading assignments are provided for students to read during the online class.
 A bibliography of additional books on the topic is also available on Canvas.